oscar-larm/Markdown-Tables/README.md

-# markdown-tables
+# budget-generator-md
-Very lightweight md table generator
+A very lightweight script for generating a markdown formatted table when making a budget.